I have now in my personal GitHub repo a way you can ask me questions related to the Quality Engineering subject.

 The @CSVFileSource

-I had this approach in my last project experience in a financial institution where we need to have different sets of data based on different requirements.
+I had this approach in my last project experience in a financial institution where we needed to have different sets of data based on different requirements.
 Examples:

 We had a production database replica where developers (backend and QA) when some data was needed, were doing this manual process: